Nokocchi/zoo-builder-game/README.md

 - ✅ Overworld items that get picked up when touched
   - ✅ Image always facing the player
   - ✅ Move items towards player if nearby
+  - ✅ Combine into one stack if multiple of the same item are near each other
   - Play sound when picked up
-  - Stack items on the ground if multiple are in close proximity

-## Save / Load
+## Save / Loadq
 - Save achievements
 - ✅ Save settings
 - Save character customization